florencemezino/i-am-florence/README.md

 Bootstrap was used to assist with the responsiveness and styling of the website.

 2. [Hover.css](https://ianlunn.github.io/Hover/)
-Hover.css was used on `TO BE COMPLETED` icons in the footer to add the float transition while being hovered over.
+Hover.css was used on`social media icons for styling and give dynamim

 3. [Google Fonts](https://fonts.google.com/)
-Google fonts were used to import the `TO BE COMPLETED` font into the style.css file which is used on all pages throughout the project.
+Google fonts were used to import the `Roboto` font into the style.css file which is used on all pages throughout the project.

 4. [Font Awesome](https://fontawesome.com/)
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+Font Awesome was used on all pages throughout the website to add icons for aesthetic purposes.

 5. [Git](https://git-scm.com/)
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.